School spirit: Spirit week and traditional events

+Administrators and staff may choose to hold such events because they believe there to be a correlation between school pride and higher self-esteem and/or greater academic performance.
 Spirit weeks and school spirit, more broadly, are not limited to high schools.
 Students within the United States are typically encouraged to have pride in their school and, in turn, themselves, from as early as pre-school.
-A common critique of school spirit is that too many days of events can overburden young students' schedules.
+Common critiques of school spirit are that too many days of events can overburden families of young children, that students who are low-income may not be able to participate, or that such activities are a distraction from a student's education.